umalabs/correlated-authorization/README.md

 ## X. Applications and Use Cases

 &emsp;The Correlated Authorization framework may be used to secure cross-domain data exchange systems.
-In particular, Authorization-Enhanced Mail System [10].
 Furthermore, file sharing, instant messaging, teleconferencing.
 Also, Healthcare systems, Fintech, and Telco services.

 ## XI.
 Conclusion and Future Work

 &emsp;The UMA philosophy of the resource owner and the requesting party projected onto the Correlated Authorization trust framework matches the philosophy of the sender and recipient of the mail system.
-In fact, the Correlated Authorization concept has been designed with the Authorization-Enhanced Mail System [10] in mind.
 The following are potential future R&D areas:

 1. Explore authentication methods of unregistered clients.
 2. Evaluate other ways of data origin authenticity (WebFinger, DKIM).
 Use the DKIM signed email in a claims token as an expedient way to convey some asserted attributes about the sender (alternatively, after forwarding, about the recipient also).